 What Is an AI Requirements Generator?

 An AI requirements generator uses language models to produce structured software requirements from natural language input.
 Unlike PRD generators — which produce narrative documentation for stakeholders — requirements generators produce engineering artifacts: acceptance criteria, functional requirements, dependency ordering, and scope boundaries that can be traced from requirement to implementation to test.
+If your team also needs the stakeholder-facing document, an ai prd generator produces that layer from the same codebase context.

 The technical framing matters.
 "Requirements" implies traceability — each requirement maps to a subtask and a test case.
 It implies acceptance criteria — concrete, verifiable conditions that define when a requirement is satisfied.
 It implies scope management — explicit in/out-of-scope designation, not just a description of what's being built.